5 Steps to Pay off Credit Card Debt When You’re Married

 Being married doesn’t make credit card debt worse, but it does make it more important that you address it.
 You have a life to build together.
 Step one is cleaning up that ugly remnant of earlier times.

-Put your heads together and follow these five tips to tame that credit card debt in no time.
+Put your heads together and follow these five tips to tame the union of marriage and debt.

 1. Consolidate Your Debt With Your Spouse’s